nurnazahah/testing/readme.md

 * Need to upsize the cell to improve the timing
 * Upsizing the cell will increase the drive strength of the cell which will help in reducing the delay
+* Upgrading the drive strength depending on the analysis stated in the report timing

 ![image](https://user-images.githubusercontent.com/118953917/218665739-6fce88e8-9f72-45c1-9038-0da25907596b.png)

+* Picking some cells to upsize in order to reduce the delay arrival time

 > Upsizing the cell
 ```